Beneficial insect: Types

-A European mantis (Mantis religiosa) hunts for prey, using a rose flower as a vantage point.
+A Carolina mantis (Stagmomantis carolina) hunts for prey, using a rose flower as a vantage point.

 Encarsia formosa, an endoparasitic wasp, was one of the first biological control agents developed.

 Some species of bee are beneficial as pollinators, although generally only efficient at pollinating plants from the same area of origin, facilitating propagation and fruit production for many plants.
 This group includes not only honeybees, but also many other kinds of bees that are more efficient at pollinating plants native to their region.
 Bees can be attracted by many companion plants, especially bee balm and pineapple sage for honeybees.

 Wasps, especially fig wasps are also beneficial as pollinators.

 Ladybugs are generally thought of as beneficial because they eat large quantities of aphids, mites and other arthropods that feed on various plants.

 Other insects commonly identified as beneficial include: